LorenaCueva/one-sentence-journal/README.md

 ## Overview

-Application to keep a One sentence Journal.
+Application to keep a One Sentence Journal.

 ## Features